ibm-cloud-docs/key-protect/migrate-tool.md

 # Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool
 {: #migrate-tool}

 The Key Migration Tool (CRKM) helps HPCS users migrate Customer Root Keys (CRKs) to {{site.data.keyword.keymanagementserviceshort}} Dedicated.
 This document describes how to use CRKM to migrate your keys and associated {{site.data.keyword.cloud_notm}} resources.
-CRKM applies only to CRKs that are used by used by {{site.data.keyword.cloud_notm}} services and IBM software that participate in the automated migration workflow.
+CRKM applies only to CRKs that are used by {{site.data.keyword.cloud_notm}} services and IBM software that participate in the automated migration workflow.
 See [Migrating from Hyper Protect Crypto Services (HPCS) to {{site.data.keyword.keymanagementserviceshort}} Dedicated](/docs/key-protect?topic=key-protect-migrate-st) for detailed information.
 {: shortdesc}

-Further mentions of "key" without additional context refer to a customer root key (CRK).
+In this topic, "key" refers to a customer root key (CRK) unless otherwise specified.
+{: note}

 ## Downloading the tool
 {: #migrate-tool-download}